ArtifexSoftware/aptest/README.md

   copied to the remote machine.
 This obviously has security implications.

-* If the `-r` option is used to defer to a Github runner, we rely on the ArtifexSoftware/aptest repostory having secrets that allow the required access.
+* If the `-r` option is used to defer to a Github runner, we rely on the ArtifexSoftware/aptest repository having secrets that allow the required access.